vegaprotocol/specs/specs/0016-builtin-future.md

 - We need the "trade price" (e.g. previous mark price) from when the last time the mark-to-market settlement was run, or if this is the first mark-to-market then it would be the actual trade price
 - The mark-to-market cash flow is `[(mark price) - (trade price)]` credited to someone who is long one unit

 Generating the final settlement cashflow is identical except that the `mark price` is now the price provided by oracle for the underlying asset at the time of maturity.
-The final settlement cashflow is then `(mark price) - (trade price)`.
+The final settlement cash-flow is then `(mark price) - (trade price)`.

 # Pseudo-code / Examples
 Example: ETHUSD December 2019 future.